THE DEEP CHECK

 POPULATION

 Politicians and the green industry are deeply committed to the belief that greenhouse gases are the cause of climate change.
-Will we look at the evidence and turn the trillions of dollars intended to reduce the greenhouse gases into readying the peoples of the low lying islands and every sea port in the world for rising ocean waters?
+Will we look at the evidence and turn the trillions of dollars intended to reduce the greenhouse gases into readying the peoples of the low lying islands and every sea port in the world for gradually rising ocean waters?

 Email : climate.science.123@gmail.com